“This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.”

 8: PetLuv Soothing “Happy Cat” Premium Soft Sided Cat Carrier – Best Cat Carrier For Privacy

 The “PetLuv Soothing “Happy Cat” Premium Soft Sided Cat Carrier (click here for the amazon link)” is another one of those swiss army knife type of cat carriers.
 I like this one because of its size, flexibility and its ability to cover the windows.
-This is really good if your cat is really anxious of car rides.
+This is really good if your cat is really anxious of car rides which has worked wonder for my cats.

 9: Sleepypod Mobile Pet Bed – Best Luxury and Safest Cat Carrier